Email marketing is a cost-effective, low-tech option for communicating with current and potential clients.

 Email marketing provides a great opportunity to do market research and segment your audience in the best way possible.

-From splitting out lists for different products or services you offer to putting together small groups of people that have shown an interest in certain topics, the ability to target specific individuals is one of the things that makes email such a powerful marketing tool.
+From splitting out lists for different products or services you offer to putting together small groups of people that have shown an interest in certain topics, your business email server offers the ability to target specific individuals is one of the things that makes email such a powerful marketing tool.

 This means that it's important to use such segments when sending out newsletters; data from previous campaigns will allow you to see which groups met/exceeded expectations and which ones did not.